beckn/missions/UEI/implementation-guides/energy-finance/implementation_guide_battery-finance.md

 ## Introduction

-This document provides example JSONs for the Energy: Battery Finance use case.
+This document provides example JSONs for the Energy: Energy Finance use case.

 ## Structure of the document